AnhLe3698/PERNT-Admin/README.md

 # PERNT Stack Learning Checklist

-A simple application of the principles of typescript in a PERN stack APP
+A simple application to highlight the principles of typescript in a PERN stack Full stack APP

 ## Client setup